Yandex Cloud

 Using Python list variablesUsing Python list variables

-Here is an example of using yandex_query_magic and the mustache syntax with a Python list:
+Here is an example of using yandex_query_magic with Mustache syntax and a Python dict:

 lst = [1,2,3]

-Now you can use the lst variable directly in Query queries.
-When you execute a query, lst will be converted into the relevant YQL List object:
+Now you can use the lst variable in Query queries.
+At query runtime, the system will convert lst into the relevant YQL Dict object:

 %%yq